poznas/Markets-MVP/README.md

 # Markets-MVP
 Previous version: [  click  ](https://github.com/poznas/Markets)

-This one provides same functionality with more mature architectural approach
+This one provides same functionality using more mature architectural approach
 <br>
 ### In use:
 * Dagger 2